DUKE42web/DUKE/personal-assignments/testing-assignment/react-testing-recipes.md

 });
 ```

 You may use a different pattern, but keep in mind that we want to execute the cleanup _even if a test fails_.
-Otherwise, tests can become “leaky”, and one test can change the behavior of another test.
+Otherwise, tests can become "leaky", and one test can change the behavior of another test.
 That makes them difficult to debug.

 ***

 #### `act()`

-When writing UI tests, tasks like rendering, user events, or data fetching can be considered as “units” of interaction with a user interface. `react-dom/test-utils` provides a helper called [`act()`](https://reactjs.org/docs/test-utils.html#act) that makes sure all updates related to these “units” have been processed and applied to the DOM before you make any assertions:
+When writing UI tests, tasks like rendering, user events, or data fetching can be considered as "units" of interaction with a user interface. `react-dom/test-utils` provides a helper called [ `act()` ](https://reactjs.org/docs/test-utils.html#act) that makes sure all updates related to these "units" have been processed and applied to the DOM before you make any assertions:

 This helps make your tests run closer to what real users would experience when using your application.
 The rest of these examples use `act()` to make these guarantees.

 You might find using `act()` directly a bit too verbose.
-To avoid some of the boilerplate, you could use a library like [React Testing Library](https://testing-library.com/react), whose helpers are wrapped with `act()`.
+To avoid some of the boilerplate, you could use a library like [React Testing Library](https://testing-library.com/react), whose helpers are wrapped with `act()` .

 > Note:
 >